 A slow transition will be easier for your baby, but a more dramatic change in your nursing schedule will help you reach full fertility more quickly.

 Second, it can be important to rule out a luteal phase defect.
-The luteal phase takes place after ovulation and is the time of your menstrual cycle when the lining of your uterus becomes thicker and prepares to implant a fertilized egg (source).
+The luteal phase takes place after ovulation and is the time of your menstrual cycle when the lining of your uterus becomes thicker and prepares to implant a fertilized egg.

 Finally, relax and give yourself some time!
-Stress has been found to disrupt fertility (source).
+Stress often disrupts fertility (6).
 Unless you are facing other medical issues, your menstrual cycle will return to normal with time.

 When to See a Doctor